panayot-zhi/ApplicationModel/Documentation/frontend/react/proxy-generation.md

 The benefit of this is that you don't have to look at the Swagger API even to know what you have available, the code sits there directly in the form of a generated proxy object

+## Pre-requisites for the frontend

+The proxy generator will generate artifacts that typically inherits and/or leverages things found in the base [`@cratis/applications`](https://www.npmjs.com/package/@cratis/applications)
+NPM package.
+You will have to install this in your frontend project.

 ## Commands

 Commands are the things you want to perform.
 These are represented as **HttpPost** operations on controllers.
 Any method arguments are considered properties on the command.
 Complex types will have its properties added to the command directly as well.
 Any of the parameters can be sourced using `[FromRoute]` or `[FromQuery]` and the generated proxy will generate the correct route template based on whats in `[Route]` in combination with what is defined in `[HttpPost]`.

+The command name is given my the method name of the action on the controller.

 Take following controller with action in C#: